Bronx High School of Science: Academics

 The mathematics department offers standard AP courses in AB/BC calculus, statistics, and computer science.
 Students can take precalculus alongside honors algebra 2 and trigonometry in their sophomore year, allowing them to take AP Calculus in their junior year.
 Post-AP courses in mathematics include multivariable calculus, linear algebra and differential equations, ordinary differential equations, video game development, app development, game theory, and a newly introduced course in financial and actuarial math.

 Students are required to take four years of English.
 AP English Language and AP English Literature are offered, along with journalism workshop and yearbook design.
 In junior year, students have the option to take the unique AP American Studies course, an interdisciplinary course that correlates the AP English Language and AP United States History courses, while in senior year, the AP English Literature course is divided into courses in creative writing and traditional literature.
 Four years of social studies or history classes are required.
 AP European History and AP World History are both offered in sophomore year in preparation for the Global History Regents, while juniors can take AP United States History to satisfy the U.S. history requirement.
 Senior social studies classes consist of several combinations of AP classes in U.S. Government and Politics, Comparative Government and Politics, Microeconomics, and Macroeconomics.
-Additional classes in social studies, which must be taken along with these ones, include AP Human Geography, race and gender, and unique classes in Holocaust leadership and speech and debate leadership.
+Additional classes in social studies, which must be taken along with these ones, include AP Human Geography, race and gender, and unique classes in Holocaust history and speech and debate leadership.
 A minimum of 2 years of languages are required, if students had previously taken a year of language prior to high school.
 Bronx Science offers French, Spanish, Latin, Italian, Chinese, and Japanese.
 At one time Hebrew, Russian, Korean, and German were also offered.

 Students must also obtain credits from two terms of a class in the fine arts or the equivalent.
 The fine arts requirement is usually satisfied during Bronx Science's Summer Program which offers Drama, Music, and Art.
 Students usually "double up" on two of these courses to satisfy the fine arts requirement for once and all during the time period of one summer.
 Students are expected to satisfy the arts requirement by the end of sophomore year.
 Students can also take art or music electives during the school year to satisfy the fine arts requirement by taking a music elective such as jazz band or an arts elective such as AP Art History or AP 2D Art during the regular school year.
 Health and physical education courses are also required, and the Health requirement may also be fulfilled during the Bronx Science Summer Program in addition to the two fine arts courses.

 Advanced placement courses

-Bronx Science offers all of the AP courses, except for AP German Language and Culture, AP Precalculus, and the AP Capstone program.
+Bronx Science offers all of the AP courses, except for AP German Language and Culture, AP Precalculus, AP African American Studies, AP Computer Science Principles and the AP Capstone program.
 The courses include: